TomNisbet/sap-plus/docs/_docs/design-275-memory-loader.md

 ## Memory Loader Design

 The most noticable feature of the loader is the set of eight rocker switches labeled D0..D7.
-These switches are connected to the data bus through a transceiver, so they can be used to set data values for the RAM.
+These switches are connected to the data bus through a transceiver and are used to set data values for the RAM.
 These switches are also indirectly used to set the MAR address value.

 The loader contains a Loader Address Register (LAR) onboard.
 Similar to the data switches, the outputs of the LAR are connected to the data bus using a 74LS245 bus transceiver.
 The inputs of the LAR are connected to the eight data switches and are loaded when the SET button is pressed.

+The LAR is implemented using two 4-bit counters.
+If the Address Increment switch is set to ON, the LAR will increment at the end of each operation.

 [![Memory Loader schematic](../../assets/images/memory-loader-schematic.png "memory loader schematic")](../../assets/images/memory-loader-schematic.png)

-The Ben Eater RAM design uses multiplexers to select either the bus or a set of dip switches to load the RAM and MAR.
+The [Ben Eater SAP-1 RAM](https://eater.net/8bit/ram) design uses multiplexers to select either the bus or a set of dip switches to load the RAM and Memory Address Register (MAR).

 The SAP-Plus Memory Loader takes a different approach.
 When active, the Loader disables the Microcode ROMs and generates its own control signals.
-With this approach, it can read or write to any register, not just the RAM and MAR.
-It can also generate CLK and RST signals.
-It can select a register, put a value on the data bus, and then pulse the CLK line to load the bus value into the register.
+By asserting a Write MAR or Write RAM signal, the Memory Loader can put a value on the data bus and the next CLK pulse will load the bus value into the MAR or RAM.

+A flip-flop toggles between Write MAR (WMAR) and Write RAM (WRAM) state.
+In the Write MAR state, the WMAR signal is asserted and the outputs of the LAR are placed in the system data bus.
+When the Clock button is pressed, the WMAR signal causes the data from the LAR to be clocked into the MAR.

+In the Write RAM state, the WRAM signal is asserted and the outputs of the eight Data switches are placed on the system data bus.
+When the Clock button is pressed, the WRAM signal causes the data from the switches to be clocked into the RAM at the current MAR address.

+A switch on the Memory Loader board selects between RAM Write and RAM Read modes of operation.

+### RAM Write Mode

+In RAM Write mode, the flip-flop toggles with each press of the Clock button, so the Memory Loader alternates between writing the contents of the LAR to the MAR or writing the Data Switches to the RAM.

+In RAM Write mode, the LAR increments at the conclusion of the WRAM state when Address Increment is ON.

+### RAM Read Mode

+In RAM Read mode, the flip-flop is help in reset, which keeps it in the WMAR state.
+Each clock press writes the LAR value to the MAR and the RAM value at the MAR address can be observed on the RAM module's LEDs.

+In RAM Read mode, the LAR increments on every clock cycle when Address Increment is ON.

+## Controls

+### Loader Active Switch

+This switch enables the Memory Loader.
+In the OFF position, the Loader does not assert any control signals and does not place any values on the system Data Bus.
+In the ON position, the Loader Active (LD_A) signal disables the control ROM(s) and the Loader places values for the MAR or RAM on the system Data Bus.

+### Data Switches

+These switches place an 8-bit value on the bus when the Loader is in the WRAM state.
+The switches can also load the LAR.

+### Clock Button

+The Clock Button generates a single system CLK pulse on the LD_C pin.
+This drives the system CLK line when the loader is active.
+It also toggles the Loader state between WMAR and WRAM.

+### Set Address Button

+A press of the Set Address Button immediately loads the value of the Data Switches into the LAR.
+This can be done in any state or mode and does not require a CLK signal.

+### Address Increment Switch

+When the Address Increment switch is ON, the LAR is incremented after each operation.
+In RAM Read Mode, the LAR is incremented on every CLK pulse.
+In RAM Write Mode, the LAR is incremented on each clock pulse when in the WRAM state.

+### Read/Write RAM Mode Switch

+The RAM Mode switch sets the operating mode of the Loader.
+In Read Mode, every press of the Clock Button writes the LAR value to the MAR and optionally increments the MAR.

+In Write Mode, each press of the Clock Button alternates between writing the LAR to the MAR or writing the value of the Data Switches to the RAM.
+If enabled, the MAR will increment after each RAM write.

+### Reset Button

+The Reset button resets the on-board LAR back to zero.
+It also generates a pulse on the RST pin that acts as the master reset for the SAP-Plus.
+For SAP-1 and other builds, this RST pin can be combined with a RST signal being generated elsewhere.

-## Memory Loader implementation
+## Memory Loader Implementation

 [![Memory Loader timing](../../assets/images/timing-memory-loader.png "memory loader timing")](../../assets/images/timing-memory-loader.png)